-- 1.2.1 Unless notified to the contrary, Certificate of Registration and subsequent Certificates of Airworthiness shall be issued to aircraft which conform to a type design / Certification specification that are in accordance with EASA Part 21, FAA Part 21, UK CAA Part 21 & Transport Canada's Part(s) equivalent to FAA EASA or Part 21 or any other regulation acceptable to the BCAA and meets the Type Certificate / Airworthiness Standards / Airworthiness Codes / Certification Specifications (CSs) of EASA Part 23 / 25 / 27 / 29 / 31 / 33 / 34 / 35 / 36 of the respective State of Design such as FAA, EASA and its equivalent with Transport Canada, FAA Part 23 / 25, Transport Canada Part 23 / 25 or any other regulation / Airworthiness Code acceptable to the BCAA as complementary regulations under ANTR Part V. - 1.2.2 Bahrain CAA does not issue any Type Certificates or Supplemental Type Certificates, but only accepts such certification issued by the ICAO Contracting States as stipulated in para 1.2.1 above.
+- 1.2.1 Unless notified to the contrary, Certificate of Registration and subsequent Certificates of Airworthiness shall be issued to aircraft which conform to a type design/ Certification specification that are in accordance with EASA Part 21, FAA Part 21, UK CAA Part 21 & TransportCanada's Part(s) equivalent to FAA or EASA or any other regulation acceptable to the BCAA and meets the Type Certificate / Airworthiness Standards / Airworthiness Codes / Certification Specifications (CSs) of 23 / 25 / 27 / 29 / 31 / 33 / 34 / 35 / 36 of the respective State of Design such as FAA, EASA and its equivalent with Transport Canada, or any other regulation / Airworthiness Code acceptable to the BCAA as complementary regulations under ANTR Part V. - 1.2.2 Bahrain CAA does not issue any Type Certificates or Supplemental Type Certificates, but only accepts such certification issued by the ICAO Contracting States as stipulated in para 1.2.1 above.